I am a big journaling fan. You might even call me a journal addict!

 - List your GRATITUDES This one should come as no surprise that I would list as I’m a big proponent for embracing an attitude of GRATITUDE.
 We are hard-wired to focus on the negative aspects of our days and the good things and blessings that come before us go on the backburner.
 By writing them down, our GRATITUDES can take the place that they deserve right at the top of the list.
 In his book “Gratitude Works,” guru of GRATITUDE, Dr. Robert Emmons of the University of California, Davis states, “Gratitude journaling promotes the savoring of positive life experiences and situations so that we can distill the maximum satisfaction and enjoyment from them.
 This promotes a shift in consciousness from what we are lacking to the abundance that surrounds us.“ This is the reason why we have such success in AoG with those coming to the group to reduce the anxiety and stress they find themselves having.
 By listing our GRATITUDES on a regular basis, we realize that there is so much in life to be GRATEFUL for….even when living a life of chronic pain and illness.

 - Write down your INTENTIONS This one should also come as no surprise for those of you who are familiar with my work or who belong to AoG!
 I like to think of intentions as goals, but without the pressure.
 These are things that you intend to do, therefore if you aren’t able to fulfill them…it’s ok!
 When you live with a chronic condition, it’s impossible to know how your day is going to progress.
 You could be having a great morning that turns into an afternoon of struggle.
 Or you can wake up in a lot of pain and unable to physically do too much, but by the afternoon you’re able to do a bit more.
-Intentions give us that leeway while also giving us a necessary roadmap that provides us with a purpose for our day.
-That purpose helps to reduce our anxiety and depression over things that we lost that we may have been able to do in the past.
+Intentions give us that leeway while also giving us a necessary roadmap (written in pencil) that provides us with a purpose for our day.
+That purpose helps to reduce our anxiety and depression over things or abilities that we lost that we may have been able to do in the past.
 We DO have purpose….it’s just different now.

 - List your lessons learned Every day we learn new things about ourselves and about how to make our lives more pleasurable despite the pain.
 Belonging to a group like “Attitude of Gratitude with Chronic Pain” provides us with an enormous amount of ideas from others who, like us, live with physical and emotional struggle each and every day…ALL day.
 The internet is filled with articles by wonderful writers who so selflessly provide us with ideas for what has worked for them on their journey with chronic pain.
 Since my memory isn’t what it used to be, I like to keep my journal with me at all times so I can quickly write down ideas that I’ve heard from my fellow pain comrades or from the lessons I’ve learned from the mistakes I’ve made along the way.
 Progress….not perfection, right?
 I consider myself a lifelong learner and I love that!